Cara-jr/Cara-jr/README.md

 ---

 ### 🌟 A bit about me:
-- 💻 **Software Development Experience**: Experienced with full-stack and backend development.
+- 💻 **Software Development Experience**: Experienced with AI, full-stack and game development.
 - 📸 **Hobbies**: Outside of coding, I love **photography**, **dancing**, and spending time with my **super cute British Shorthair cat**, who has beautiful gold fur.

 ---